Editor's Note: This article was originally published on June 10, 2016 but has been updated February 28, 2018 for accuracy.

 Additionally, check your favorite social media networks beforehand and follow the trade show account (Super Zoo or Global Pet, for example) and keep your eye out for any hashtags that may be set aside for the event.
 Then, during the event, post your favorite photos and moments from the trade show using the handle and/or hashtag.
 Not only is this a great way to socialize online, but it may also get your name seen throughout the show as others search through the hashtags!

-Tip: Use #GlobalPetExpo or #GPE17 to talk about Global Pet Expo on social media and #SuperZoo or #SZ17 to talk about SuperZoo.
+Tip: Use #GlobalPetExpo to talk about Global Pet Expo on social media and #SuperZoo or #SZ18 to talk about SuperZoo.
 Another good way to make sure you're noticed is by tagging the trade show accounts themselves in your tweets.
-You may even get retweeted!
+You might even get retweeted!

 5) Have a Smart Plan for Post-Pet Trade Show Email Correspondence